majid-2002/Learn-Web3/README.md

 - **Lesson 5**: SimpleStorage settingUp in local environment and introduction to Hardhat.
 - **Lesson 6**: Introduction to more tools in Hardhat for testing, encryption and gas reporting.
 - **Lesson 7**: Implemented fundMe project with Hardhat and written testcases.
+- **Lesson 8**: Implemented frontEnd for the fundMe project and connectivity with Metamask for the app.

 ## Usage